 The cosmetics brand Too Faced was founded by Jerrod Blandino and Jeremy Johnson, inspired by the makeup industry and the idea of expressing oneself through images.
 The brand is known for its vibrant palette and unconventional product design.
 It cares for animals, does not test products on them, and uses only synthetic brushes.

 The Too Faced logo reflects the brand’s femininity.
-The upper part is crafted in cursive handwriting with impressive swirls, emphasizing refinement.
-The lower word “Cosmetics” contrasts with the top, written in a simple modern sans-serif font.
+The upper part is crafted in cursive handwriting, featuring impressive swirls that emphasize refinement and elegance.
+The lower word “Cosmetics” contrasts with the top word, which is written in a simple, modern sans-serif font.

 Estée Lauder

-The American brand Estée Lauder began as a family business and eventually became one of the leaders in premium cosmetics.
-The brand is recognized for its perfume collections, skincare products, and makeup, which are distinguished by unique formulas and sophisticated packaging design.
+The American brand Estée Lauder originated as a family business and has since become a leader in premium cosmetics.
+The brand is recognized for its perfume collections, skincare products, and makeup, which are distinguished by unique formulations and sophisticated packaging.
 The products are in demand among those interested in makeup and skincare, who value consistent quality and elegant packaging.

 Estée Lauder’s emblem stands out with an elegant intertwining of the initials “E” and “L” within a frame.
 The smooth letter lines create a sense of refinement.
 The bottom inscription uses a neat font, supporting the prestigious image.
 The symbol’s appearance has remained unchanged for decades, confirming adherence to tradition.